How to use this blog

 How do we set the room out?

-It's a good idea to have some form of focal point in the room or space if it's outdoors and this could simply be in the form of a table with a flower arrangement on it such as this one at Castle Campbell:
+It's a good idea to have some form of focal point in the room (or space if it's outdoors) and this could simply be in the form of a table with a flower arrangement on it such as the one above which is at Castle CampbellBy the way, on the subject of flowers, make sure that your florist removes any stamens with pollen!
+I recently got red pollen from a floral display all over my dress before a wedding and I had to keep the bride well away from it!

-On the other hand, some venues afford a spectacular views that might be all you need for a focal point!
-This is the function room at The Lodge on Loch Lomond:
+Of course some venues afford a spectacular views that might be all you need for a focal point!
+This is the lovely view over the loch view from Kinlochard Village Hall for example:

 How do we enter and how do we stand?